awalsh00/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

 >> I installed Python 3.
 I selected it because it is the latest version of Python and includes a number of improvements in the language over Python 2.
-It is also more efficient.
+It is also more efficient, no longer needing iter variants for dictionaries.

 ### Q2.
 Which Python Version Installed